5 Types of Isolators for Pharma and Life Science—The Best Ways to Decontaminate Them

 A Safer* System for Automated Isolator Biodecontamination

-CURIS System devices provide a safer* and efficacious treatment option for high-level disinfection of isolators, helping laboratories meet revised Annex 1 requirements (Table 1).
+CURIS System devices provide a safer* and more efficacious treatment option for high-level disinfection of isolators, helping laboratories meet revised Annex 1 requirements (Table 1).
 HHP™ Technology capitalizes on vapor and submicron particles with a safer 7% H2O2 solution (compared to 35-59% currently employed), allowing for better material compatibility than its VPHP counterparts while still achieving repeatable and validatable sporicidal efficacy.
 No harmful or sticky residues are left behind as it breaks down into water and oxygen.
 The TRINITY™ system, ideal for isolator decontamination, is a mobile system capable of treating any isolator and producing a 6-log repeatable result validated with Geobacillus stearothermophilus biological indicators in Tyvek/Tyvek pouch.
-The TRINITY system automatically injects and extracts HH™P to comprehensively treat the isolator, filtration, and contents in as little as an hour.
+The TRINITY™ system automatically injects and extracts HH™P to comprehensively treat the isolator, filtration, and contents in as little as an hour.
 Risk management has also approved the use of TRINITY™ in facilities for isolator decontamination while the room is still in use due to its low potential for staff exposure.

 Table 1.